Online Film Discussions

 The movies we choose cover social/political issues we’re currently dealing with in our daily lives and society at large.
 They may highlight liberal-leaning, conservative-leaning or independent themes, or feature actors or directors from opposite sides of the political spectrum.

-Watch the film for free here.
+Watch this one-hour documentary for free here.

 Previous Film Discussions

 4/28/22 — Poverty, Inc., 2014 (Available for free on Amazon Prime, Tubi and Vudu)